khalid-hussain/shaheen/chap16.md

 After sitting at the food-spread, that scene came in front of Moosa's eyes when he first entered into the valley of the falcons with Al-Zeghel.
-He was imagining that feast in the forest whose host was Badr Bin Mughira.
+He was imagining that feast in the forest whose host was Badr bin Mughira.
 Today when Mansoor Bin Ahmed assisted him in washing his hands, he suddenly felt like a stranger.
 Despite Bashir's rapport and Mansoor's sincerity, he felt a sort of loneliness in the gathering.
-He tried to bring Badr Bin Mughira's topic but he could not utter the words.
+He tried to bring Badr bin Mughira's topic but he could not utter the words.
 The hosts were waiting for their guest to extend his hand towards the food.